andyburke/UnityHTTP/README.md

 This is a TcpClient-based HTTP library for use in Unity.
 It should work in both the standalone player and in the web player.

+It also has convenience methods for working with JSON.
 # Examples

 IEnumerator example: